 As San Diego is located within the United States, there are no U.S. State Department travel advisories in effect.
 However, local resources provide helpful safety information.

 The San Diego Tourism Authority’s website has an entire section dedicated to travel advisories and tips.
-They note that while San Diego has very low rates of violent crime compared to other big cities, property crimes like car break-ins are an issue tourists should be aware of.
+They note that while San Diego has very low rates of violent crime compared to other big cities, property crimes like car break-ins are an issue that tourists should be aware of.

 Is San Diego Safe For Tourists?

 Overwhelmingly, San Diego is considered one of the safest big city destinations in the United States for tourists when taking reasonable precautions.
 Violent crimes in tourist areas are extremely rare occurrences.
+The city has invested heavily in public safety, with a robust police presence in tourist zones.

 Petty crimes like car break-ins, pickpocketing, and bicycle theft do occur in areas frequented by tourists, according to crime maps.
-These property crimes are at their highest in downtown and near major nature attractions but remain statistically low compared to other cities.
+These property crimes are at their highest in downtown and near major nature attractions, but remain statistically low compared to other cities.

 For solo travelers, particularly women walking alone at night, basic precautions like sticking to well-lit main streets and touristy areas are advisable.
 But overall, San Diego has a very safe and traveler-friendly vibe.